elderberry syrup

 Elderberry is high in both vitamins A and C and when taken as a preventative for colds has been found to shorten the duration of colds as well as reduce the severity.

-4) Can Stabilize Blood Sugar
+4) May Stabilize Blood Sugar

-5) Is Good for Your Heart
+5) May Be Good for Your Heart

 Elderberry may help improve your heart and blood vessel health.
 Studies show that elderberry juice may reduce the level of fat in the blood and decrease cholesterol.
 In addition, a diet high in flavonoids like anthocyanins has been found to reduce the risk of heart disease.

-6) Reduces Inflammation
+6) May Reduce Inflammation

 Elderberry contains anthocyanins and large amounts of vitamins A and C which have been shown to possess anti-inflammatory properties.
 The anti-inflammatory effects of elderberry show promising results in the fight against cancer, diabetes, and heart disease.